40 Fun Party Wedding Games for Your Guests

 Table Number Trivia

 Instead of regular table numbers, use years that are significant to your relationship.
-Each table gets trivia questions about what happened in their assigned year – both in your relationship and in world events.
+Each table gets trivia questions about what happened in their assigned year – both in their relationship and in world events.

 Advice Cards for Different Occasions